NOTE: I rewrote most of this story and still can't up with what happens next. Oh, well. Enjoy this slightly revamped plot.

 "You are correct.
 In fact, we have brokered a ceasefire with the United States in hopes of putting an end to this conflict."

 You're shitting me.
+News was a rarity in the cold confines of the Lubyanka underground.
 "Oh?
 And you're telling me this why?"
-This is just too sudden.
+This is bullshit…or it could be true.

 "You will be proof that we would not be backstabbing the Allies"—what's left of them—"in this meeting.
 A gesture of goodwill as many would put it."